shigeokitamura/ds_201_final_project/README.md

 # Personal Finance Tracker
-With this app the user can keep track of all his transactions and also have a visualization of theses.
+With this app the user can keep track of all the transactions and also have a visualization of theses.

 ## Requirements